dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 Knowledge is power and knowledge of evil represents power over evil.
 Knowledge of the workings of karma & justice represents power over the workings of karma & justice.
 But all of this knowledge is itself a stain on our fabric.
+It is a burden

-The world, as seen through the eyes of the innocent, is perhaps
+The world, as seen through the eyes of the innocent, is perhaps...

 ### misc